Print

 You can find out more about the MASH here.

-If you are working as part of a Team Around the Child (TAC) you can find out more about the process here.
+If you are supporting a child and their family with an Early Help Assessment and/or a Team Around the Family (TAF) you can find out more about the process here.

 About the Islands Safeguarding Children Partnership - ISCP